manikantag/temenos-SCALE2020/Lab 6 - Intro to Quantum Fabric/Module3-CreatingAQuantumFabricWorkflow.md

 ![image](https://github.com/temenos/SCALE2020/blob/main/Lab%206%20-%20Intro%20to%20Quantum%20Fabric/assets/60.LoansOrigination1.png)
 ![image](https://github.com/temenos/SCALE2020/blob/main/Lab%206%20-%20Intro%20to%20Quantum%20Fabric/assets/61.LoansOrigination2.png)

-*Note*: Make sure you give it a name that will tell it apart from the applications created by your peers during this lab —e.g.: Append your initials to the name of the application.
+*Note*: Make sure you give it a name that will tell it apart from the applications created by your peers during this lab - e.g.: Append your initials to the name of the application.

 4. Verify that the new Fabric app `LoansOrigination1` is imported.